Ideas to keep your cool – and your sanity – in the Abu Dhabi summer months (and stormy days!)

 Note Legoland WaterPark is closed on Wednesday – see the summer timetable here.

 Sadly, Bollywood Parks is now permanently closed, but a new attraction, the indoor park Neon Galaxy has recently opened to give an extra activity during your trip to Dubai Parks & Resorts.

 The good news and saviour for many working parents in Abu Dhabi is Summer Camps.
 You will find almost all nurseries will remain open for at least part of the summer to cater to the 0-4 age audience at least 5-6 hours a day (and these are open to all kids, even if you don’t normally attend term time).

 But what about older kids?
 I have asked some fellow Abu Dhabi mums for guidance on this one and what a great list of suggestions we got back.
 As well as those venues detailed above in our top 5, there are recommended summer camps at:

-- Zayed Sports City – varied sports program across their exciting venues running all day (8:00 to 15.00, available for boys and girls aged 5-12.
+- Zayed Sports City – varied sports program across their exciting venues running from 8:00 to 15.00, available for boys and girls aged 5-12.
 From 840 AED per week (ice-skating camp).

 - Abu Dhabi Country Club – 15 activities on offer run daily 9:00 to 14:00, pricing TBC.

 - Cheeky Monkeys Al Forsan – Geared to children aged 3 to 8; kids can enjoy creative activities, science experiments and silly chefs as well as their huge soft play area.Two sessions: 9:00 to 13:00 and 14:00 to 18:00.
 A 10-session pass is AED 990.